Roles, Duties and Power of Registrar of Cooperative Societies

 7. Grievance Procedure

-The Registrar receives many complaints among which, but not limited to:
+The Registrar receives many complaints, among which are not limited to:

 - Non-issuance of share certificates